t-geon/Context_adaptive_huffman_coding/README.md

 # Context_adaptive_huffman_coding

+This is the code I wrote through visual studio 2019 on windows.

 - Explanation
   Create a general Huffman code table and a context adaptive Huffman table from the training input.
   Encode and decode the test file using the table.